TheOdinProject/curriculum/nodeJS/apis/project_blog_api.md

 <div class="lesson-content__panel" markdown="1">

 1. Begin by designing your back end models and schemas.
 How you design it is up to you, but you might want to think through a few things:
-  - For a simple blog with only a single author you might not need a user model, but you might want to set up authentication so that you can protect the editing functions with a username and password.
+  - For a blog with only a single author you might not need a user model, but you might want to set up authentication so that you can protect the editing functions with a username and password.
 In that case, it might make sense to set up a minimal user model, even if you are the only user.
   - Your blog should have posts and comments, so think about the fields you are going to want to include for each of those.
   - Are you going to require users to leave a username or email with their comments?
   - Are you going to display a date or a timestamp for posts and comments?